CesarReyes/acme-sports/README.md

 # ACME Sports web site installer

-This installs a clean Wordpress version including the Results NFL teams plungin and the test page.
+Installs a clean Wordpress version including the Results NFL teams plugin and the test page.

+## After install
 * To see the working solution go to: <http://localhost:8000/nfl-teams>
 * WP admin side go to: <http://localhost:8000/wp-admin>
 * User/Pwd: admin/secret